isc-zkrowiak/Samples-PEX-Course/README.md

 4. Test the production by copying `Samples-PEX-Course/data/sampleRequest.txt` into `Samples-PEX-Course/data/in`.

 5. Here are a few other useful commands:
-  * Start a terminal session inside of the docker container: `docker-compose exec -u root iris bash`
+  * Start a Terminal session inside of the Docker container: `docker-compose exec -u root iris bash`
-  * Compile dotnet code: In `Samples-PEX-Course/DotNet` type `dotnet build`
+  * Compile .NET code: Type `dotnet build` in `Samples-PEX-Course/DotNet`.
-  * Compile Java code: type `javac -d /datavol/Java/bin /datavol/Java/src/Finance/*.java`
+  * Compile Java code: Type `javac -d /datavol/Java/bin /datavol/Java/src/Finance/*.java`

 ## Output
 If all works correctly, you will see two new files: one written to the `FromBankOut/` directory and one to the `ToBankOut/` directory.
 Each of these files represents a communication with a fictional bank.
 This production is a simplified version of a payment processing application.

-# Note:
+## Note:
    An alternate version of this production that does not implement inbound or outbound adapters can be found on the NoAdapters branch.

    To clone: `git clone -b NoAdapters https://github.com/intersystems/Samples-PEX-Course`